 Under English law, the courts refuse to endorse a claim for damages when the claimant was a party to a contract borne from illegal principles, while this is echoed in equity under the maxim ‘he who comes to equity must come with clean hands’; and so, reminds those considering such arrangements that they do so without the aid of the judiciary.

 However, in this matter the claimant was a party to a publican agreement drawn up through the merger of a large brewery and owners of a number of public houses across the United Kingdom, while as part of this agreement, the claimant brewery contracted to supply beer to existing tenants (publicans) under a non-negotiable tariff purportedly designed to protect the interests and profits of those purchasing; and yet, after the tenant had somehow amassed a debt of around £15,000, the brewery sought recovery through the courts.

-Having previously discovered that the brewery was supplying the same beers for lower prices to non-contracted third parties, it was then counter-claimed that the agreement demonstrated a breach of art.85 EC (formerly art.81 EC) therefore damages were owed and no payment for previously provided beer was due.
+Having previously discovered that the brewery was supplying the same beers for lower prices to non-contracted third parties, it was then counter-claimed that the agreement demonstrated a breach of article 85 EC (formerly article 81 EC), therefore damages were owed and no payment for previously provided beer was due.

-After the case reached the Court of Appeal it was decided that due to the conflict between national and Community law a preliminary ruling to the European Court of Justice under art.234 EC needed to confirm:
+After the case reached the Court of Appeal, it was decided that due to the conflict between national and Community law, a preliminary ruling to the European Court of Justice under article 234 EC needed to confirm: